FreeClimbAPI/nodejs-sdk/DefaultApi.md

   // boolean | Indication of whether the phone number has an application linked to it. (optional)
   hasApplication: false,

-  // boolean | Indicates whether the phone number can handle Calls.
-Typically set to true for all numbers. (optional)
-  voiceEnabled: true,

-  // boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers. (optional)
-  smsEnabled: true,

   // boolean | Indication of whether the phone number has a campaign associated with it (optional)
   hasCampaign: true,